Informatik-Projekt-Kurs/documentation/docs/architecture/project.md

 For hosting the API and databases of the backend in one place, we use DigitalOcean, while the frontend website runs on Netlify.

+!!! note

-> **Note**: This structure provides a comprehensive overview of the application architecture, detailing the tools, technologies, and methodologies used in the development of MeetMate.
+    This structure provides a comprehensive overview of the application architecture, detailing the tools, technologies, and methodologies used in the development of MeetMate.
 It's designed to be informative for both technical and non-technical users, ensuring a clear understanding of the application's infrastructure.